awendt/poet/README.md

 If you want to play with it, pass a different filename to the "-o" option.
 Or move your existing config out of the way.

+### Bash completion

+A Bash-compatible completion script is available for all commands and some of their arguments, most notably for `poet edit`.

+Run `poet completeme` to copy the script to `$HOME/.bash_completion.d/`.
+The command outputs instructions how to properly source the file.

+### Un-ignoring files

 Stanzas under `~/.ssh/config.d/` with an extension of .disabled are ignored by default.
 Every now and then, when you do need it, run `poet --with CONFIG` to explicitly include `CONFIG.disabled` in your generated ssh_config.
 You can even include several by running several